Out now: Version 7.3

 What is the similarity score value?

 When PixCompare compares two pictures, a difference score value is calculated, based on various aspects of the picture.
-When pictures are identical, the score is zero.
-Any score below 1.0 indicates a high probability that the pictures are also very similar.
-Any values higher than 4.0 is probably already pretty different.
+When pictures are identical, the score is 100%.
+Any score above 80% indicates a high probability that the pictures are also very similar.
+Any values below than 70% is probably already pretty different.

 How does the comparison work?